llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 EOF
 ```

-### 4. Wait for Prometheus to fetch metrics from the Inferno-Autoscaler
+### 4. Wait for Prometheus to fetch metrics from the Workload-Variant-Autoscaler

 You can verify that metrics are being emitted and fetched by querying for the following (*Note*: it may take 1-2mins for the metrics to be available):